-With the foundations covered, let’s explore a proven layout and some templates you can use today.
+With the foundations covered, let’s explore a proven layout and some templates you can use today when resume writing.

-When structuring the layout of your resume, we recommend using a small column to the right-hand side, as shown in this sales resume example.
+When structuring the layout of your resume, we recommend using a small column to the right-hand side.

-This allows hiring managers to quickly find information about your skills, contact details and other short snippets of information.
+This allows hiring managers to quickly find information about your skills, contact details, social media profiles and other short snippets of information.
 The rest of the resume provides in-depth information on your experience.